Salisbury North

 Salisbury North was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Salisbury North had a higher cultural diversity than most local markets, with 30.3% of its population born overseas and 30.6% speaking a language other than English at home.
-Christianity was the predominant religion in Salisbury North, comprising 35.2% of the population.
-However, Buddhism was notably overrepresented at 8.1%, compared to the Greater Adelaide average of 5.1%.
+Salisbury North's population was found to be more culturally diverse than most local markets, with 30.3% born overseas and 30.6% speaking a language other than English at home.
+Christianity was the predominant religion in Salisbury North as of 20XX, comprising 35.2% of its population.
+Notably, Buddhism made up 8.1%, significantly higher than Greater Adelaide's average of 2.4%.

 Frequently Asked Questions - Diversity